 For a full copy of the Academic Patent License Agreement (Version 1.0), please see below.

-Licensees may incorporated the Patented IP in software released to third parties for Non-profit Academic Research, provided the following notice is prominently displayed to such third parties prior to downloading or accessing the software:
+Licensees may incorporated the Patented IP in software released to third parties for Non-profit Academic Research, provided the following notice, or such other notice pre-approved in writing by Structura Biotechnology, is prominently displayed to such third parties prior to downloading or accessing the software:

 This code, or the methods implemented by this code, may be covered by patents of Structura Biotechnology Inc. and are licensed by Structura Biotechnology Inc..
 See https://cryosparc.com/patent-faqs.
 Non-commercial use of the patented IP is freely licensed under terms available at https://cryosparc.com.
 For commercial uses of the patented IP, please contact Structura Biotechnology Inc. at: email@example.com.

 STRUCTURA ACADEMIC PATENT LICENSE AGREEMENT (VERSION 1.0)